BAJAJ FINSERV DIRECT LIMITED

 Introduction

 Life insurance policies provide financial security through maturity or death benefits.
-However, these payouts may attract tax deductions under Indian law.
-Section 194DA of the Income Tax Act, 1961, governs the Tax Deducted at Source (TDS) on life insurance payouts.
-It ensures tax is collected upfront on the income component of such payments.
+However, these payouts may attract tax deductions under the Indian law.
+Section 194DA of the Income Tax Act, 1961, governs the Tax Deducted at Source (TDS) on certain life insurance payouts.
+It ensures tax is collected upfront only on the taxable income component of such payments.

 What is Section 194DA of the Income Tax Act

 Section 194DA mandates TDS on payouts from life insurance policies that are not exempt under Section 10(10D).
-This includes maturity proceeds, surrender values, or bonuses exceeding specified thresholds.
-The deduction is made before paying the balance amount to the policyholder.
+This includes maturity proceeds, surrender values, or bonuses where the policy does not satisfy the exemption conditions.
+The deduction is made by the insurance company before paying the balance amount to the policyholder.

 Key Applicability Criteria